jsforce/jsforce/README.md

   $ npm install jsforce
 </pre>

+### CLI

 If you want to utilize jsforce CLI in tty:

 <pre>
   $ npm install jsforce -g
 </pre>

+### Web Browser

-If you want to get the latest from GitHub :
+If you want to use JSforce in web browser, download `build/jsforce.js` and put it on the path in your website :

 <pre>
-  $ git clone git://github.com/jsforce/jsforce.git
-  $ cd jsforce
-  $ npm link
+  &lt;script src="/path/to/jsforce.js"&gt;&lt;/script&gt;
 </pre>

+When the script is loaded, `jsforce` object will be defined in global root.

 ## API Usage